Italian woman explains why you should never drink a cappuccino after lunch

 “When you’re eating a meal, you have enough going on with all those calories and cheeses,” she remarked.
 “All you need is a quick espresso.”

-The passionate pasta lover pointed out how drinking a cappucino would elicit the same reaction from Italians that Americans would display if someone chose to eat a hot dog for breakfast.
+The passionate pasta lover pointed out how drinking a cappuccino would elicit the same reaction from Italians that Americans would display if someone chose to eat a hot dog for breakfast.

 Thousands of her 2.2m followers flooded the comments with their food etiquette suggestions.
 Some admitted they had tried to order a cappuccino in Italy, but their server refused to give them one.
 Other individuals refuted Munno’s message, adding that they also ate hot dogs for breakfast.